 The South was preoccupied with their deep losses during the Civil War.
 This preoccupation was not unlike that of Nazi Germany, following Germany’s deep losses during WWI, before the Nazis were even formed.
 Largely, like the Nazis, the pre-Civil War South had severe financial problems.
 Seven immigrants from eight from other countries settled into the northern United States, and twice as many whites left the South for the North as those heading in the other direction.

 There were deep-seated controversies over adding the slave state of Missouri to the Union, the acquisition of Texas as a slave state in 1845, and Manifest Destiny being used as an argument for gaining new lands where slavery would eventually become an issue, which mostly occurred after the much less devastating Mexican-American War of 1846-1848.
-The extremely popular anti-slavery novel,”Uncle Tom’s Cabin,” by Harriet Beecher Stowe in 1852 helped increase northern opposition to the Fugitive Slave Law of 1850, which was designed to recapture escapees.
+The extremely popular anti-slavery novel,”animal removal service,” by Harriet Beecher Stowe in 1852 helped increase northern opposition to the Fugitive Slave Law of 1850, which was designed to recapture escapees.

 In this time, many looked for a compromise, such as having some of the countries”free” and some staying”slave,” or maybe allowing the expansion of slavery for a few more years.